-There can be no assurances that, in the event of any such early redemption, the Noteholders will be able to reinvest the proceeds at a rate that is equal to the return on the Senior Preferred MREL Eligible Notes.
-Early redemption features are also likely to limit the market value of the Senior Preferred MREL Eligible Notes.
-During any period when the Issuer can redeem the Senior Preferred MREL Eligible Notes, or during which there is an actual or perceived increased likelihood that the Issuer may elect to redeem the Senior Preferred MREL Eligible Notes, the market value of those Senior Preferred MREL Eligible Notes generally will not rise substantially above the price at which they can be redeemed.
-This also may be true prior to any redemption period if the market believes that the Senior Preferred MREL Eligible Notes may become eligible for redemption in the near term.
-Subject to the restrictions included in the terms and conditions, such as the prior approval of the Stability Authority, the Issuer may redeem Senior Preferred MREL Eligible Notes.
-At those times, an investor generally would not be able to reinvest the redemption proceeds at an effective interest rate as high as the interest rate on the Senior Preferred MREL Eligible Notes of a significantly lower rate.
+There can be no assurances that, in the event of any such early redemption, the Noteholders will be able to reinvest the proceeds at a rate that is equal to the return on the Senior Preferred Notes.
+Early redemption features are also likely to limit the market value of the Senior Preferred Notes.
+During any period when the Issuer can redeem the Senior Preferred Notes, or during which there is an actual or perceived increased likelihood that the Issuer may elect to redeem the Senior Preferred Notes, the market value of those Senior Preferred Notes generally will not rise substantially above the price at which they can be redeemed.
+This also may be true prior to any redemption period if the market believes that the Senior Preferred Notes may become eligible for redemption in the near term.
+Subject to the restrictions included in the terms and conditions, such as the prior approval of the Stability Authority, the Issuer may redeem Senior Preferred Notes when its cost of borrowing is lower than the interest rate on the Senior Preferred Notes.
+At those times, an investor generally would not be able to reinvest the redemption proceeds at an effective interest rate as high as the interest rate on the Senior Preferred Notes being redeemed and may only be able to do so at a significantly lower rate.
 Potential investors should consider reinvestment risk in light of other investments available at that time.

-Events of Default in relation to Senior Preferred MREL Eligible Notes
+Enforcement events in relation to Senior Preferred Notes

-The only Events of Default in relation to the Senior Preferred MREL Eligible Notes are set out in Condition 14 of the General Terms and Conditions.
-If an Event of Default in relation to a Senior Preferred MREL Eligible Note has occurred under Condition 14, any holder of such a Senior Preferred MREL Eligible Note may, to the extent permitted by applicable law, institute such steps, including the obtaining of a judgement against the Issuer for any amount due in respect of the relevant Senior Preferred MREL Eligible Note, as it thinks desirable with a view to having the Issuer declared bankrupt or put into liquidation but not otherwise and, consequently, if an Event of Default in relation to Senior Preferred MREL Eligible Notes occurs pursuant to Condition 14, the Issuer shall only be required to make such payment after it has been declared bankrupt or put into liquidation.
+Enforcement events in respect of the Senior Preferred Notes are set out in Condition Error!
+Reference source not found.
+(Enforcement event) of the General Terms and Conditions.
+If an enforcement event in respect of a Senior Preferred Note has occurred under Condition Error!
+Reference source not found.
+(Enforcement event), any holder of such a Senior Preferred Note may, to the extent permitted by applicable law, institute such steps, including the obtaining of a judgement against the Issuer for any amount due in respect of the relevant Senior Preferred Note, as it thinks desirable with a view to having the Issuer put into liquidation (in Finnish: selvitystila) (except for the purpose of a merger, reconstruction or amalgamation under which any continuing entity effectively assumes the entire obligations of the Issuer under the Notes) or the Issuer is otherwise declared bankrupt (in Finnish: konkurssi) but not otherwise and, consequently, if an enforcement event in relation to Senior Preferred Notes occurs pursuant to Condition Error!
+Reference source not found.
+(Enforcement event), the Issuer shall only be required to make such payment after it has been declared bankrupt or put into liquidation.

-Amendments to the conditions of the Senior Preferred MREL Eligible Notes bind all Noteholders
+Amendments to the conditions of the Senior Preferred Notes bind all Noteholders

-The conditions of the Senior Preferred MREL Eligible Notes contain provisions for calling meetings of Noteholders to consider matters affecting their interests generally.
+The conditions of the Senior Preferred Notes contain provisions for calling meetings of Noteholders to consider matters affecting their interests generally.
 These provisions permit defined majorities to bind all Noteholders including such Noteholders who did not attend and vote at the relevant meeting and the Noteholders who voted in a manner contrary to the majority.

-The domestic implementation of the Insolvency Hierarchy Directive creates a new asset class of "senior non-preferred" debt, and a specific ranking order for a credit institution's debt, which might affect the Issuer or the Senior Preferred MREL Eligible Notes
+Regulatory reforms affecting the ranking order for a credit institution's debt might adversely affect the Issuer or the Senior Preferred Notes